We will create a subscription system that will let our users pay for a monthly plan using Stripe Checkout.

 is the unique ID for a Stripe Customer.
 From now on, we can add products, get invoices, etc. all by referring to this ID on behalf of our customer.

-We can also see that our newly added Customer is now available on the Dashboard.
+We can also see that our newly added Customer is now available on the

-A Customer object is successfully created on the Stripe Dashboard
+A Customer object is successfully created on the Stripe Dashboard Perfect!
+We have a Customer.

 We need to somehow persist the Customer ID so that it's available to us when the customer wants to make a purchase.
 The easiest way to do that is by using sessions.